Buzz Johnson: Death

-Johnson died on 11 February 2014.
+Johnson died on 11 February 2014, survived by three children, including journalist Amandla Thomas-Johnson.
 A memorial service was held in London on 1 March 2014 at All Saints Church, Haggerston Road, Hackney, followed by a reception at the West Indian Cultural Centre in Haringey, and his funeral took place in Tobago on 11 March 2014.

 Awards

 In September 2014, Buzz Johnson was posthumously given the Adiaha Antigha Lifetime Achievement Award by Hackney Council for Voluntary Service (Hackney CVS) in tribute to his work as a "community champion".